mounter7/Quadratic-Equation/README.md

 'About
 Public Function About()
-    Owner = Array("Created By COLCE2020F056 K.R.MADHUSHANKHA.", "2nd Year 1st Semester.", "Solution of Quadratic Equation Can be determined using this program.", "")
+    Owner = Array("Created By Ravindu Madhushankha.", "", "Solution of Quadratic Equation Can be determined using this program.", "")
     MsgBox Owner(2) & vbCrLf & Owner(3) & vbCrLf & Owner(3) & vbCrLf & Owner(0) & vbCrLf & Owner(1) & vbCrLf & Owner(3), vbOKOnly, "About"
 End Function